digitaldrummerj/digitaldrummerj.me/content/posts/2022/022722-hugo-post-series.md

     {{ end }}
     ```

-1. The last thing we need to do is add the `series:` parameter to any posts that are part of a series with the name of the series like we did below with the `series: ['aspnet-core-code-coverage']`
+1. To show the series list we need to add the `series:` parameter to any posts that are part of a series with the name of the series like we did below with the `series: ['aspnet-core-code-coverage']`

     ```markdown {linenos=false,hl_lines=[6]}
     ---